Courses That I Teach

 An introduction to the study of the human past through archaeology.
 The course is about prehistory and history.
 It is about the origins of culture and the global dispersal of humans.
 The course is about the foraging way of life and the development of agriculture and herding.
 It is about egalitarian societies and complex civilizations and about the domestication of plants and animals.
 It is about the complex "modern" world and how archaeology can enrich our understanding of it and perhaps help to change it.
 The course focuses on the role of material culture - cultural objects, or artifacts - in human life.
 It also covers the influence of environments on human adaptation and the influence of human activity on environments.
 The course is about gender and identity, status and rank, evolution and adaptation, religion and ritual, cognition and meaning.
 These are introduced through the basics of archaeological methods, models, and theories and then an outline of patterns in human history.

-An Intermediate Seminar in the UMass Boston General Education curriculum focused on critically exploring the myths, mysteries, frauds, and fantasies surrounding archaeology.
+This course focuses on critically exploring the myths, mysteries, frauds, andfantasies surrounding archaeology.
 Topics include sunken continents, aliens, presumed early visits to the Americas, archaeoastronomy, psychic methods, and New Age religion.
 The goal is to examine diverse claims about the past, good and bad uses of archaeological evidence, and the persistence of popular misconceptions about archaeology and history.
-As an Intermediate Seminar, the course is focused primarily on critical reading, critical writing, and group learning exercises.
+The course also explicitly considers the political and personal agendas often behind certain conceptions of the past.

 A combined lecture and laboratory course that introduces the techniques and analytical approaches used in contemporary archaeology.
 We begin the course with a consideration of archaeology's history, theories, and methods over the 20th century.
 Following this, the course concentrates on procedures used to collect and process material remains from archaeological sites.
 Subsequently, our emphasis will shift to interpretive models advanced by archaeologists to understand the nature of past societies and the dynamics of long-term social change.
 The course emphasizes both quantitative and qualitative data while promoting an analytical perspective on interpreting the past.
 We also explore current theoretical and ethical debates surrounding the relationship between archaeology and its sociopolitical context.